-This course is designed to provide the student with the basics of clinical biochemistry in order to prepare them for theirfurther studies.
+This course is designed to provide the student with the basics of clinical biochemistry in order to prepare them for their further studies.
 The course will review basic organic chemistry pertinent to understanding metabolic pathways with emphasis on different aspects of clinical biochemistry including structure and function of proteins, enzyme kinetics, and the metabolism of carbohydrates, lipids and amino acids.
 Special attention will be given to the nutritional needs of humans.

-Course Director: Kristina Hulten
+Credit: 3 semester hours Course Director: Kristina Hulten